 Flexible learning sections offered in 2020W

 In flexible learning sections (FLX), students attend class as usual 50% of the time, and complete 50% of their work online, or one-to-one with the instructor.
-In the 2017 Winter Session, five sections will be offered: five sections will be offered: sections 101, 102, and 215 taught by Elizabeth Bowker, and sections 119 and 120 taught by Marlisse Silver Sweeney.
+In the 2018 Winter Session, four sections will be offered: sections 101 and 102 will be taught by Marlisse Silver Sweeney, and sections 119 and 120 will be taught by Elizabeth Bowker.
 Flexible learning is only available in the designated sections.

 These sections have the same objectives, format and workload as the traditional COMM 390 sections.
 Students usually attend class (online in 2020W Term 1) one day a week and complete an online lesson once a week, in addition to the major assignments which are mostly completed outside the class.
 The instructor is always available during “Flex Time,” providing a good opportunity for students to receive one-to-one support or mentoring.

 These sections are suitable for students who prefer some flexibility, and have the discipline to work on their own with limited guidance.